ssanj/babyloncandle/posts/2015-08-22-how-to-browse-scala-sources-of-your-dependencies-from-sublime.md

 comments: true
 ---

 A feature I desperately needed in Sublime [since my migration from Intellij](http://sanj.ink/posts/2015-07-15-using-sublime-for-scala-development.html) was the ability to browse the sources of my project's dependencies.
-Without this ability you are basically relegated to using the Scaladocs and Google/SO for all your information.
+Without this ability I was basically relegated to using the Scaladocs and Google/SO for all my information.
 Not good.

 There is a way for you to do this in Sublime using [Ctags](http://ctags.sourceforge.net).